icomse/3rd_workshop_advanced_sampling/settingup.md

 *  The OnDemand Dashboard will open.
 From this page, you can use the menus across the top of the page to manage files and submit jobs to Bridges-2.
 To end your OnDemand session, choose Log Out at the top right of the Dashboard window and close your browser.

-* For additional information, go to the "Home BasE" document link sent to you earlier.
+* For additional information, go to the "Home Base" document link sent to you earlier.

 ## Accessing the software during the workshop for additional participants watching